VanderPloegR1/companion/CompanionPi-Documentation.md

 All of these recommended best practices can be found here, on the raspberrypi.org website: https://www.raspberrypi.org/documentation/configuration/security.md

 # CompanionPi Terminal Commands
-There are several commands that will be useful for all CompanionPi users.
+There are a few commands that will be useful for all CompanionPi users.
 These commands will perform several functions, such as
 * Viewing the full Bitfocus Companion licensing information
   * `companion-license` is a custom executable that's been added to output the full text of the Bitfocus Companion License.
   * To close the license viewer (`less` file viewer) you can simply type `q`.